sakokassounian/radio_plots_IT/README.md

-This script read a csv file and creates radio plots
+This script reads a csv file and creates radio plots